sethvincent/development-environments-for-beginners/readme.md

 console.log('app is listening at localhost:3000');
 ```

-Exppress doesn't automatically take care of listening on a default port, or telling the user that the app is listening, so that adds just a small amount of extra code compared to the ruby/sinatra example.
+Express doesn't automatically take care of listening on a default port, or telling the user that the app is listening, so that adds just a small amount of extra code compared to the ruby/sinatra example.

 **Python:**